stephen-mahon/daily-programmer/easy/315-XOR-Multiplication/README.md

 # #315 [Easy] XOR Multiplication

 ## Description
-One way to think about butwise addition (using the symbol `^`) as binary addition without carrying the extra bit.
+One way to think about bitwise addition (using the symbol `^`) as binary addition without carrying the extra bit.

 ```
    101   5